Year 6 2024 - 2025

 In English, we have recapped on the rules of speech by including inverted commas in sentences.
 The children have also experienced writing a short story using all the skills learnt so far this year.
 Our class text, ‘Star of Fear, Star of Hope’ has also been introduced for the children to predict what the story will be about.

 Whole class guided reading sessions have kicked off this week and Year Six have been introduced to Michael Morpurgo’s, ‘An Eagle in the Snow’.
 Their understanding of the text so far has been amazing.
-They were very much invested in the story and were able to retain what has happened so far.
+They have been very much invested in the story and were able to retain what has happened so far.
 The children have had the opportunity to answer a variety of questions linking to our class read and have started to effectively provide evidence to back up their understanding.

 A huge thank you to the children who have handed in reading records and homework this week!
 Please keep it up!!